 A hormone is any member of a class of signaling molecules, produced by a gland that is transported by the circulatory system to target distant organs to regulate physiology and behavior.
 What may be surprising to you is that ALL hormones are derived from LDL cholesterol.
 That’s right.
 All of the hormones come from what has been called the “bad” cholesterol.
 What gets even more complex is that one hormone is easily converted to another hormone when and where it is needed in the body.
 Each of these ‘conversion’ pathways is influenced by factors in our health.

-First and foremost, there are toxin in our environment that can interfere with the conversion of one steroid to another.
+First and foremost, there are toxins in our environment that can interfere with the conversion of one steroid to another.
 A good example of this is sugar.
 High carbohydrate diets and insulin resistance can decrease the breakdown of Cortisol (our stress hormone) and not allow it to be cleared by our body.
-Changing our macromolecule composition of our diet influences the steroid pathway and helps to clear excess cortisol from our bodies.
+Changing the macromolecule composition of our diet influences the steroid pathway and helps to clear excess cortisol from our bodies.

 To check your hormones, many times we will recommend salivary and urine testing in addition to serum testing that may have previously been performed.
 This gives us a better understanding of how your body is breaking down hormones into their metabolites to be excreted by your body.
 Want to see what could possibly be affecting your hormone functions?
 Check out this infographic!